kubernetes/community/contributors/devel/api_changes.md

   to generate protobuf IDL and marshallers.
-* You must add the new version  to [cmd/kube-apiserver/app#apiVersionPriorities](https://github.com/kubernetes/kubernetes/blob/v1.8.0-alpha.2/cmd/kube-apiserver/app/aggregator.go#L172) to let the aggregator list it.
-This list will be removed before release 1.8.
+* You must add the new version  to [cmd/kube-apiserver/app#apiVersionPriorities](https://github.com/kubernetes/kubernetes/blob/v1.8.0-alpha.2/cmd/kube-apiserver/app/aggregator.go#L172)
 * You must setup storage for the new version in [pkg/registry/group_name/rest](https://github.com/kubernetes/kubernetes/blob/v1.8.0-alpha.2/pkg/registry/authentication/rest/storage_authentication.go)